HyperTag/documentation/src/content/cloud-destinations/lucky-orange.md

 ![luckyorange1](/images/luckyorange1.png)

-The generated Lucky Orange tracking code contains your site id (shown blured in the above image).
+The generated Lucky Orange tracking code contains your site id (shown blurred in the above image).
 Copy this value.

 **\*Note**: You can always grab this value by accessing Settings > General.\*